Language: EN

 How to work with file paths in Node.js

-It is a good practice to use these functions, instead of manually splitting and concatenating strings.
+It is a good practice to use these functions instead of manually splitting and concatenating strings.

-Path Module Functions
+Functions of the Path Module

 Joining Paths